jaiswal95/Jaiswal95/README.md

 ### Hi there 👋
-  🔭 I’m currently learning to create the java appliactaion by using Spring and hibernate
+  🔭 I’m currently learning to create the java application by using Spring and hibernate
 ![Pankaj jaiswal github stats](https://github-readme-stats.vercel.app/api?username=jaiswal95&show_icons=true&hide_border=true)
 <!--
 **jaiswal95/Jaiswal95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.